splunk/splunk-operator/docs/Examples.md

 kubectl get secret splunk-`<namespace`>-secret -o jsonpath='{.data.password}' | base64 --decode
 ```

-Please see [Configuring Ingress](Ingress.md) for guidance on making your
-Splunk clusters accessible outside of Kubernetes.
+See [Configuring Ingress](Ingress.md) for guidance on making your Splunk Enterprise clusters accessible from outside of Kubernetes.

 ### Cleaning Up

-As these examples demonstrate, the Splunk Operator for Kubernetes makes it easy to create and manage clustered deployments of Splunk Enterprise.
-Given the reduced complexity, the comparable resource requirements from leveraging containers, and the ability to easily start small and scale as necessary, we recommend that you use the `IndexerCluster` and `SearchHeadCluster` resources when creating deployments using the Operator.
+As these examples demonstrate, the Splunk Operator makes it easy to create and manage clustered deployments of Splunk Enterprise.
+Given the reduced complexity, the comparable resource requirements from leveraging containers, and the ability to easily start small and scale as necessary, we recommend that you use the `IndexerCluster` and `SearchHeadCluster` resources when creating deployments using the Splunk Operator.

 To remove the resources created from this example, run: